GoodbyeKittyy/Excel-VBA-Web-Scraper-For-Cagematch-Website/README.md

 Hi there!
 Thank you for stopping by 🙂

-This project is a fully functional Excel Macro-Enabled workbook that scrapes match data from [CageMatch](https://www.cagematch.net), an online professional wrestling database.
+This project was a fully functional Excel Macro-Enabled workbook that scrapes match data from [CageMatch](https://www.cagematch.net), an online professional wrestling database.

 > 🚀 **New Python version available!** If you've starred this project, you may want to check out the [improved Python rewrite](https://github.com/GoodbyeKittyy/Python-Web-Scraper-For-Cagematch-Website) — it features a full GUI, multi-promotion scraping, WON/Meltzer star support, stealth browser automation, and Excel export with richer formatting.
-This original Excel VBA version
+This original Excel VBA version might not be usable anymore due to new captcha verifications put in place.
+However, the python version has been automated to pass it.
+I might attempt to rebuild this orignal version in the future.

 ---